Top Posts

 How To Write

 More excellent advice from David Ogilvy, founder of one of the preeminent advertising firms in the world: The better you write, the higher you go in Ogilvy & Mather.
 People who think well, write well.
-Woolly minded people write woolly memos, woolly letters and … Continue reading
+Woolly minded people write woolly … Continue reading

 Posted in Advice, Business, Marketing, Quotes, Tips